 Every girl I date now, I very much have the mindset of “you and I are on the same team together.
 We’re not trying to screw each other over, or ‘win'”.

 Because of this new attitude, I’m now 100% upfront and honest with absolutely every girl I date/bang.
 I’ll answer every question they ask me 100% honestly – even the ones I used to lie about like, “Are you looking for sex?” and “How many other girls are you currently sleeping with?”

 The good thing about being 100% honest is you naturally filter in girls who appreciate and respect your honesty, and can handle the truth.
-You’ll filter out girls who like being lied to and like lying to guys (read: emotionally-immature girls).
+You’ll filter out girls who like being lied to and who like lying to guys (read: emotionally-immature girls).
 You completely eliminate all the games a lot of girls usually play.
 You’ll never be emotionally-manipulated.
 No girls will ever be passive-aggressive with you.
-They’ll never distrust you, or try to sneak information out of you, etc. You’ll almost never have any arguments, because there’s no reason to – if you’re both always 100% upfront, then there’s nothing being hidden from either of you, and nothing that can build up to a fight.
+They’ll never distrust you, or try to sneak information out of you, etc. They won’t “shit test” you.
+You’ll almost never have any arguments, because there’s no reason to – if you’re both always 100% upfront, then there’s nothing being hidden from either of you, and nothing that can build up to a fight.

 But in playing these games, and lying to girls, you’re filtering in girls who want to play games with you, and who are happy to be lied to.
 Who the hell wants to stick their penis in someone who is completely fine with being lied to?
 That’s insane.
 And I spent years doing that, because I thought “this is what you’re supposed to do to get laid.”
 I saw women as people you’re supposed to “trick” into having sex with you.